s3gw-tech/s3gw/docs/design/0001-ui-backend.md

 `s3gw` host, culminating in a non-working (or misbehaving) `s3gw-ui`.

 We have employed mitigation strategies to address this behavior.
-For development purposes, we use a local webserver that both serves the frontend and at the same time acts as a proxy to `s3gw`; resources are thus served through this webserver, and, from the client's point of view, their origin is in practice the same host the `s3gw-ui`'s application is being served from -- CORS does not apply in this case.
+For development purposes, we use a local web server that both serves the frontend and at the same time acts as a proxy to `s3gw`; resources are thus served through this web server, and, from the client's point of view, their origin is in practice the same host the `s3gw-ui`'s application is being served from -- CORS does not apply in this case.
 For production systems, we have instead opted to have a middleware, `traefik`, that rewrites request response headers